Lifeguard Training and Certification in Bronx County

 Candidates must also demonstrate the following ALA prerequisite skills to successfully complete the program:

-• 100 yards of front crawl with rhythmic breathing
+• 100 yards of front crawl using rhythmic breathing and a stabilizing, propulsive kick

 • Swim 20 yards using front crawl or breaststroke